 Editor, The Saturday Paper

 Erik Jensen is the founding editor of The Saturday Paper.
 He has worked as a writer and editor at the Sydney Morning Herald, where he won the Walkley Award for Young Print Journalist of the Year and the UNAA’s Media Peace Prize.
 His work has appeared in various publications, including The Monthly and New Statesman.
 Erik is also the author of Acute Misfortune: The Life and Death of Adam Cullen, which won the 2015 Nib Prize for Literature.
-His second book, On Kate Jennings, from the Black Inc. ‘Writers on Writers’ series, will be published in October 2017.
+His second book, On Kate Jennings, from the Black Inc. ‘Writers on Writers’ series, was published in October 2017.